 Since Lieutenant Anson never actually existed, he did not have a pension.
-I am not sure how to address this deficiency, so I reply simply, ‘Not yet.’
+I cannot address this deficiency, so I reply simply, ‘Not yet.’

 What I will receive, although Mrs Bowling does not know it, is the pay due a widow’s man named Edmund Buckley.
 Ned Buckley also met his demise at Santa Cruz de Tenerife.

-So much to mourn.
+So many to mourn.
 I look down at my lap, where my gently rounding belly is disguised beneath fashionable widow’s weeds, and wonder what happens now.

 I rest my infant son on my shoulder and regard the solicitor stoically.
 He is a dusty-looking individual in an old-fashioned wig and a fading black coat.
-Incongruously, he wears a dandy’s figured-silk waistcoat in silver stripes, and lace ruffles.
+Incongruously, he wears lace ruffles and a dandy’s figured-silk waistcoat in silver stripes.
 It might make me inclined to like him, except for the fact that I am sure he has called me to his office to turn me out of my home.

-Ned nuzzles my neck and twines his tiny fist in my hair.
-I rub his back gently.
+Ned nuzzles my neck and twines his tiny fist in my hair, pulling wisps from the pins that keep it arranged.
+I rub his back softly.
 He is a quiet baby, apart from the frequent episodes of colic that make him miserable.
 I am prepared to bargain, beg, and stonewall this lawyer in order to remain in our two rooms until Ned is just a little older.
-I am not worried so much about finding other accommodations, as I am about disrupting my baby’s life.
-It is bad enough that he has lost someone else who loved him.
+I am not worried so much about finding other accommodations as I am about disrupting my baby’s life.
+It is bad enough that he has now lost someone else who loved him.

 The solicitor shuffles pages on his desk and produces a sealed envelope.
-He clears his throat several times, as if his voice is something he only takes out of storage on special occasions.
+He clears his throat several times, as if his voice is something he only takes out of the cupboard on special occasions.

-‘Mrs Bowling, as she styled herself, has disposed of her property, and the entire contents therein, in bequest to you.
+‘Mrs Anson, I have here before me the last will and testament of Henrietta Bowling of Gibraltar.
+It is very concise.
+Mrs Bowling, as she styled herself, has disposed of her property, and the entire contents therein, in bequest to you.
 This is the freehold.’
 He lays a document on the desktop and slides it across to me.

 I am certain I did not hear him correctly.
 ‘To me?’

 Only a month before she died.
-She did not tell me that she was ill, and I was too preoccupied with Ned to see it.
+She did not tell me she was ill, and I was too preoccupied with Ned to see it.
 She had even rocked him and soothed him during his bouts of colic in the depths of the night.
-Grief threatens to undo me.
+Grief threatens to swamp my little boat of composure.

 ‘I loved her,’ he admits frankly.
 ‘We were together for twelve years.
-I never knew why she picked me.’
+I never knew why she chose me.’

 ‘Mr Winter… I am so sorry.
 I did not know.’

-He makes a choking sound, and for a moment I am horrified that the man is going to cry in front of me, before I recognise it as a rusty laugh.
+He makes a wheezy choking sound.
+For a moment I am horrified that the man is going to cry in front of me, before I recognise it as a rusty chuckle.

 ‘No one did.
 I asked her to marry me many times.
 She told me she was not the marrying kind.’